 Some times some things in life can't be explained.

 While everyone is doing everything the sciences tell you and still see that not everything is perfect, they create something imperfect to believe in.
 Its beauty is in its imperfection.
-You never have to explain it with calculated reasons or rhyme.
+You never have to explain it with calculated reason or rhyme.
 It just is.
 And just like our sciences and medical know-all, it works until it doesn't.

 Yes, I will burn salt and ancho chilies to ward off the evil eye off my girls.
 Yes, I will cross my fingers when BK sets out to do something stupid.
 I will knock that wood till it breaks in two, I won't place any consecutive 6s around me.
 On Fridays that are also the 13th day of the month, I will put my family under house arrest.

 I think part of being a partner in love, a mother, a child to wonderful parents, a sister or a friend is to constantly appreciate how blessed we get with every passing day.
 To treasure that constantly.
 To greedily want more.
-To ensure that nothing rocks that world but parties and celebrations.
+To ensure that nothing rocks that world but celebrations.

 And to anyone who wants to mock and scoff, please pick on those beliefs that are harmful to people, to their souls.
 Things like having a female child is ill luck.